Clement-Jean/clement-jean.github.io/about.md

 ## Introduction ##

 I'm a young entrepreneur, developer and writer.
 Graduated from Epitech (France) and from 清华大学 (Tsinghua university, China), I'm developing websites, apps and softwares for companies and I'm providing follow-up on these projects.
+With two finished projects for one school and one company, I'm looking to develop this business and maybe looking for partners.

 I'm also writer, I like to write about topics like productivity, different point of views in life, language, etc...
+Mostly on medium but also on this website, I'm publish these articles which are the results of my experiences as student but also as person.
+I'm trying to help people and to get some feedback from them in order to improve myself everyday.

-I'm passionated by generecity and architecture in programming and by languages.
-I like to mix these two passions in order to improve the way to teach or to learn, my goal is to launch a new kind of school which focus on helping student to learn at their own pace.
+Finally, I'm passionated by generecity and architecture in programming and by languages.
+I like to mix these two passions in order to improve the way to teach or to learn.
+By mixing these, I'm developing some projects in order to help me learn chinese with more fun but also with more efficiency.
+My goal, in the future, is to launch a new kind of school which focus on helping student to learn at their own pace.

 ## Languages ##